microsoft/Optimal-Freshness-Crawl-Scheduling/README.md

 ## Introduction
-This archive contains the dataset, different parts of which were used in the empirical evaluation for the following papers:
+This repository contains the dataset, different parts of which were used in the empirical evaluation for the following papers:

 	[1] A. Kolobov, E. Lubetzky, Y. Peres, E. Horvitz, "Optimal Freshness Crawl Under Politeness Constraints", SIGIR-2019.
 	[2] A. Kolobov, Y. Peres, C. Lu, E. Horvitz, "Staying up to Date with Online Content Changes Using Reinforcement Learning for Scheduling", NeurIPS-2019.

+It also contains code for reproducing the experiments from [2] as well as from the following paper, which doesn't use the dataset:

+	[3] A. Kolobov, S. Bubeck, J. Zimmert, "Online Learning for Active Cache Synchronization", ICML-2020.

 When using the dataset in other works, please cite [1] if you mainly experiment with its data on host constraints, and [2] if you mainly focus on the rest of the dataset.